top of page

 “Hack” was the shortened version of “hackney carriage.”
 It was a car for hire.
 These late 1850s/1860s Studebaker carriages were probably similar to those used by Morris.

-Robert F Morris (1813-1872) sold the businesses in 1854.
+Robert Morris sold the businesses in 1854.
 By 1858, he had moved to Durham where he opened the town’s first inn and was one of the town’s first tobacconists, establishing a tobacco manufacturing factory on the land later occupied by the Bull factory.

 Robert Morris.jpg